 - The H-1B employee can work for up to six years in the U.S., authorized in maximum periods of three years at a time.
 The six-year limit does not apply if the employee works less than six months each year in the United States or has reached certain milestones in the employment-based green card process.

 - Dependent family members (spouses and children under age 21) are eligible for H-4 visas to accompany the H-1B worker.
-H-4 visas do not allow for employment in the U.S.
+H-4 visas do not allow for employment in the U.S. as of late-2014 -- though the Department of Homeland Security (DHS) had proposed to change this.

 - If the employer terminates the H-1B worker, the employer must offer to pay for return transportation to the worker's last place of residence abroad.
 The return transportation requirement does not apply if the H-1B worker resigns or leaves on his or her own.
 It also does not apply to H-4 family members.